ThinThin-15/EntraAgent/README.md

 ⚠️ Alternatively, you can delete the resource group directly from the Azure Portal to clean up resources.

-You can view the App Insights tracing in Azure AI Foundry.
-Select your project on the Azure AI Foundry page and then click 'Tracing'.

 ## Agent Evaluation
 There are multiple ways for you to evaluate the quality of your agents.